aws-samples/amazon-rekognition-video-analyzer/README.md

 ```
 Parameters:

-* `SourceS3BucketParameter` - The Amazon S3 bucket to which your AWS Lambda function packages (.zip files) will be dpeloyed.
+* `SourceS3BucketParameter` - The Amazon S3 bucket to which your AWS Lambda function packages (.zip files) will be deployed.
 If a bucket with such a name does not exist, the `deploylambda` build command will create it for you with appropriate permissions.
 AWS CloudFormation will access this bucket to retrieve the .zip files for Image Processor and Frame Fetcher AWS Lambda functions.

 * `ImageProcessorSourceS3KeyParameter` - The Amazon S3 key under which the Image Processor function .zip file will be stored.